Home » Policies

 Columbia College must ensure that Columbia College Scholarship recipients are selected based on the following procedures.

-• First, Columbia College Scholarship recipients are selected on the basis of their EFC, which must be zero.
+• First, Columbia College Scholarship recipients are selected on the basis of their SAI, which must be zero or negative.

 • Second, the remaining Columbia College Scholarship funds will be distributed to the eligible Columbia College Scholarship recipients at the next session.